The pilgrim's path Way of St. James

-This beautiful route through the south of France offers you a variety of landscapes, colours and emotions with many contrasts.
+This beautiful route through the south of France treats you to a rich variety of landscapes, colours, and emotions, full of striking contrasts at every turn.

-You can also rent a charm cottage or a rental tent so that your accommodation is too reserved in advance.
+If you prefer comfort and convenience, you can rent a charming cottage or a fully equipped rental tent, ensuring your accommodation is reserved in advance.

 Pilgrimage the Saint James way